Lightnet/threenextreact/README.md

 ## Information:
   Work in progress builds and testing ideas.

-  To develop Three.js editor, game and other applications with React and React-Three-Fiber.
+  To develop Three.js editor with React and React-Three-Fiber.

+  For game and other applications that is on hold a bit.

   As well other packages to help create editor module design.

   By using the three/fiber with React.js components to handle user input and query api to develop sandbox game world or application.
-To do visual editing on local development build a simple game current set.
+To do visual editing on local development build a simple game, visual art and other things.
 Required creating components and api calls.

   Network co-op is just idea but not work on it yet for to deal with editor co-op.